Plotting

 • segment_df (tfs.TfsDataFrame) -- A TfsDataFrame of the segment-by-segment coupling result for the given segment.

-• plane (str) -- the plane the data is is for in the provided segment_df.
+• plane (str) -- The plane the data is is for in the provided segment_df.
 Will be used for the ylabel.
 Should be either “x” or “y”, case-insensitive.

 Example